nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer PartⅠ.md

    A member function is a function that is defined as part of a class

-# 2. Variables and Basic Types
+# Chapter 2.
+Variables and Basic Types

 ## 2.1 Primitive Built-in Types